icshwi/e3training/workbook/chapter03.md

    ```

 2. Look at the output.
-   The result show the local version(s) of stream modules within e3:
+   The result show the installed version(s) of stream modules within e3:

    ```console
    /epics/base-3.15.5/require/3.0.5/siteMods/stream